Instagram: Bethany Hensel

 2020 Annual Contest Editor ✓

 Mini-Event Editor ✓

-BETHANY HENSEL is a writer, editor and teacher.
+Bethany Hensel is an author and editor, animal lover and optimist.
 With over ten years of experience, whose clients include both indie and trad published bestselling authors, she truly believes that no manuscript ever gets better unless it gets challenged, and she loves nothing more than asking big questions and digging deeper.
-She knows what it’s like to feel as if you’re wasting time and not getting anywhere.
-You just want answers!
-After thousands of pages read and edited, and with an eye toward big picture issues such as character motivation, world building, magic/eco/political systems, plot, pacing, structure and voice, she is ready and waiting to help you find those answers.
+After thousands of pages read and edited, and with an eye toward big picture issues such as character motivation, world building, magic/eco/political systems, plot, pacing, structure and voice, she is ready help you find those answers.